JamshedAlamQaderi/mql5-connector-js/README.md

 tick_event.unsubscribeOnTickEvent(); // unsubsribe when not necessary
 ```

-You can get history data using `Event`
+You can get history data using `Event`.
 example of retrieving EURUSD 1H history bars from MT5

 ```javascript